-Currently, she is Poet in Residence at a senior school in Hampshire two days per week but delivers workshops wherever she is called to do so, including in schools, libraries, museums and arts centres.
+Currently, she is Poet in Residence at two senior schools on two days per week but delivers workshops wherever she is called to do so, including in schools, libraries, museums and arts centres.
 She also teaches creative writing to adults as part of Bracknell and Wokingham College’s community learning programme.
-She performs across the South East with Maya the parrot, bringing words-power to whomever they happen to meet.
+She performs across the South East with Maya the parrot, bringing word-power to whomever they happen to meet.

 Becci has worked in a variety of educational settings before to deliver workshops around writing and creativity.
 She is currently poet in residence two days a week in a Hampshire school but is also highly involved in working with her local community in Reading, including projects with Reading Libraries and The Corn Exchange.